Stephen Bayley: Recognition

 In 1989, Bayley was made a Chevalier de L'Ordre des Arts et des Lettres, France's top artistic honour, by the French Minister of Culture and in 1995 he was Periodical Publishers Association Columnist of the Year.

-He is an Honorary Fellow of the RIBA, a Honorary Fellow of the University of Wales, Chairman of The Royal Fine Arts Commission Trust, and a Fellow of Liverpool Institute for Performing Arts.
+He is an Honorary Fellow of the RIBA, an Honorary Fellow of the University of Wales, Chairman of The Royal Fine Arts Commission Trust, and a Fellow of Liverpool Institute for Performing Arts.

-The American author and journalist Tom Wolfe said of him, "I don’t know anybody with more interesting observations about style, taste and contemporary design".
+The American author and journalist Tom Wolfe said of him, "I don't know anybody with more interesting observations about style, taste and contemporary design".

 Opinions

 In an article for The Times in 2018, Bayley wrote that if Lord Elgin had not removed the Elgin Marbles from the Parthenon, they would have been eventually destroyed due to a combination of war and natural decay.
 Bayley also argued against their repatriation to Greece.

-In his Observer column of 22 March 2009, Bayley claimed wrongly that: "Botticelli's model for The Birth of Venus was a common Florentine hooker called Simonetta Vespucci, painted nude to titillate his client".
+In his Observer column of 22 March 2009, Bayley wrote that: "Botticelli's model for The Birth of Venus was a common Florentine hooker called Simonetta Vespucci, painted nude to titillate his client".
 He was arguing against the motion that: "Britain has become indifferent to beauty" proposed by Roger Scruton and David Starkey, who held an image of The Birth of Venus next to an image of the British supermodel Kate Moss, in order to demonstrate how "cruddy" British culture is.

+Following the 2025 unveiling of the new branding livery for the UK's state-owned railway company, Great British Railways, Bayley said "It's atrocious.
+A mad dog's breakfast".
+He added that "A livery is branding and branding is all about associations and expectations", telling The Telegraph that "In this sense, they've got it right.
+It projects the values of the sponsoring organisation: artless, careless, clumsy, unintelligent and uncoordinated".

 Personal life

-As of 2008 he lived in a house in South West London house with his wife, Flo, and their two children, Bruno and Coco.
+As of 2008 he lived in a house in South West London with his wife, Flo, and their two children, Bruno and Coco.
 After living there for 25 years, he said that the house was still not finished.